evanotero/deep-music-genre-classification/README.md

 # Deep Music Genre Classification
-Using Deep Learning to Categorize Music as Time Progresses Through Spectrogram Analysis
+Using Deep Learning to Categorize Music as Time Progresses Through Spectrogram Analysis.

 ## About
 Convolutional-Recurrent Neural Networks for Live Music Genre Recognition is a project aimed at creating a neural network recognizing music genre and providing a user-friendly visualization for the network's current belief of the genre of a song.